MikeokeBS/AOS-Cards/README.md

 Black Powder is a Warlord Games gaming system for a variety of Regency Era historic environments.
 This repo currently focusses on Napoleonic Era gaming.
 To create an army, add any number of Divisions, and then add Brigades.
-Due to the restrictions of Battlescribe, there is no way to currently link brigades to divisions.

 ## Links ##